 DEFLOCCULATE or DEFLOCCULATION Dispersion of slip or glaze by the addition of an electrolyte Eg: sodium silicate or soda ash.
 Makes the slip feel more fluid or runny.

 DEK as in DEK THAT!
 Dialect.
-"Look at that!
-Wow!"
+'Look at that!
+Wow!'

-DELFTWARE (Delph or just Delft) Decorative tin-glazed earthenware.
-When made in England it was similar to wares made at Delft.
-Blue and white pottery made in and around Delft in the Netherlands.
-The Dutch East India Company imported Chinese porcelain into Europe, in particular to Delft, and it was there that potters imitated it with soft clay to make what has become known as Delftware.
-It was much in demand and the Dutch exported it all over the western world.
+Decorative tin-glazed earthenware.
+English-made versions resembled ware made at Delft — the blue and white pottery produced in and around Delft in the Netherlands.
+After the Dutch East India Company began importing Chinese porcelain into Europe, particularly to Delft, local potters imitated it using soft clay, giving rise to what became known as Delftware.
+It was hugely in demand, and the Dutch exported it across the western world.

-Blue and white pottery made in and around Delft in the Netherlands
+| Examples of delftware Blue and white pottery made in and around Delft in the Netherlands |

 DEVITRIFICATION Glaze fault.
 Crystallisation of glaze after firing.
 Often at the surface of the glaze making it look cloudy or matt.
 Not glossy.